 The good news is that there’s not much to be concerned about.
-The air bubbles solution is simply waiting for them to clear.
+The tiny air bubbles solution is simply waiting for them to clear.
 It could take seconds or up to a minute before the cloudy appearance rescinds, but it’s always safe to drink.

 The next step is filtering your water.
 Purchase a filter jug or a more comprehensive water filter to suit your requirements.
 You can even have a water filtration device for your taps.
 This can help with both hard water solids and sediment.